Full counting statistics for electron transport in periodically driven quantum dots: Introduction

 \section{Introduction}

 Time-dependent phenomena play an important part in the investigation and application of nanoscale electronics.
-The dynamical response of a junction to the modulation of a voltage or due to the irradiation by a light source offers intriguing means of probing and controlling the system's dynamics.\cite{Platero2004} Applications include optically irradiated nanoscale junctions, \cite{Meyer2007,Chauvin2006} electron pumping, \cite{Yadalam2016,Croy2016,Haughian2017} pump-probe spectroscopy, \cite{Selzer2013,Ochoa2015} and AC current rectification.\cite{Tu2006,Trasobares2016} The exploration of time-dependent phenomena has a long history \cite{Platero2004,Tien1963}, which mostly centres on periodic drivings, typically induced with microwave radiation.
-For periodic driving, the explanation of photon-assisted transport (PAT) is often invoked: electrons, moving between regions under periodic driving, are observed to undergo inelastic tunnelling events, with the absorption and emission of quanta of energy given be the driving frequency. \cite{Platero2004} The PAT has been realised within many systems,\cite{Dayem1962,Meyer2007,Chauvin2006} and has undergone extensive theoretical investigation.\cite{Platero2004}
+The dynamical response of a junction to the modulation of a voltage or to the irradiation by a light source offers intriguing means of probing and controlling the system's dynamics \cite{Platero2004}.
+Applications include optically irradiated nanoscale junctions \cite{Meyer2007,Chauvin2006}, electron pumping \cite{Yadalam2016,Croy2016,Haughian2017}, pump-probe spectroscopy \cite{Selzer2013,Ochoa2015}, and AC current rectification \cite{Tu2006,Trasobares2016}.
+The exploration of time-dependent phenomena has a long history \cite{Platero2004,Tien1963}, which mostly centers on periodic drivings, typically induced with microwave radiation.
+For periodic driving, the explanation of photon-assisted transport (PAT) is often invoked: electrons, moving between regions under periodic driving, are observed to undergo inelastic tunneling events, with the absorption and emission of quanta of energy given by the driving frequency \cite{Platero2004}.
+PAT has been realized within many systems \cite{Dayem1962,Meyer2007,Chauvin2006}, and has undergone extensive theoretical investigation \cite{Platero2004}.

 Many approaches have been developed to deal with driving within transport settings.
-Approaches include Floquet and scattering theories,\cite{Pedersen1998,Grifoni1998,hanggi2003,Kohler2005,blanter2007,moskalets2002,moskalets2004,moskalets-book,moscalets2014} quantum master equations,\cite{PhysRevB.96.085425,Peskin2017} nonequilibrium Green's functions (NEGF) based approaches,\cite{Arrachea2005,Arrachea2006,Ke2010,Tuovinen2014,Wang1999,Sun1998,Jauho1994,Datta1992,Stafford1996,Brandes1997,Stefanucci2004,Pastawski1992,Chen1991,Maciejko2006,Zhu2005,Ridley2015,Ridley2017,nazarov2007,vonOppen2016,Kienle2010,Sun1997,Honeychurch2020} and the evolution operator method.\cite{Kwapinski2002,Taranko2004,Kwapinski2005}
+Approaches include Floquet and scattering theories \cite{Pedersen1998,Grifoni1998,hanggi2003,Kohler2005,blanter2007,moskalets2002,moskalets2004,moskalets-book,moscalets2014}, quantum master equations \cite{PhysRevB.96.085425,Peskin2017}, nonequilibrium Green's functions (NEGF) based approaches \cite{Arrachea2005,Arrachea2006,Ke2010,Tuovinen2014,Wang1999,Sun1998,Jauho1994,Datta1992,Stafford1996,Brandes1997,Stefanucci2004,Pastawski1992,Chen1991,Maciejko2006,Zhu2005,Ridley2015,Ridley2017,nazarov2007,vonOppen2016,Kienle2010,Sun1997,Honeychurch2020}, and the evolution operator method \cite{Kwapinski2002,Taranko2004,Kwapinski2005}.